 Did they use to eat bread?

 The Ancient Romans were big bread consumers, but not everybody could have the same bread.
 There was a black one which was affordable by the poor and a white luxury one called “panis candidus” – which means “candid bread” for the rich.
-From the 4th century BC they also started to eat the so called “puls”, a wheat mush.
+From the 4th century BC, they also started to eat the so-called “puls”, a wheat mush.

-What did the ancient Romans used to drink?
+What did the ancient Romans drink?